-Once the documents have been collected, the CA checks the budget and the unit costs are established.
+Upon documents collection, the CA checks that the budget and the unit costs are established.
 The budget (Annex A3) is finalised by the Lead MS with the amounts set per heading and subheading.
 The methodology used for establishing unit cost shall be attached as an annex.

-Before signature, the CA checks the first draft of the Special Conditions as submitted by the successful Lead MS. The Twinning Fiche and the MS proposal are compiled in Annex A1 (Description of the Action).
+Before signature, the CA checks the first draft of the Special Conditions as submitted by the successful Lead MS. Annex 1 (Description of the Action) includes the Twinning Fiche and the MS proposal.
 The Lead MS submits also Annex A8 (Mandate of consortium), if applicable, and Annex A9 (CVs of PLs and RTA together with the declaration of exclusivity and availability of the RTA).
 At this stage, the MS(s) will also declare if they will use a different public administration or mandated body for logistics and financial management functions (this information shall be consistent with the information provided in the proposal).